-- 1. That an Establishment Unit be formed under Section 594J of the Local Government Act to progress this issue and to advise the Council on the setting up of a Corporate structure/structures or other options to deliver cost-effective, efficient services to the Council while operating as a successful business. - 2.
-That the Establishment Unit be advised that the City Council's key strategic objectives include: - (a) certainty of competitive prices over the long term without compromising on the quality of services provided for the maintenance and development of Council assets; - (b) sustainable jobs; - (c) certainty as to the availability of resources in the event of civil defence events and for rural fire fighting; - (d) maintenance of intellectual capital of value to the city's infrastructure.
+- 1. That a working party be formed to progress this issue and to advise the Council on the setting up of a Corporate structure/structures or other options to deliver cost-effective, efficient services to the Council while operating as a successful business. - 2.
+That the working party be advised that the City Council's key strategic objectives include: - (a) certainty of competitive prices over the long term without compromising on the quality of services provided for the maintenance and development of Council assets; - (b) sustainable jobs; - (c) certainty as to the availability of resources in the event of civil defence events and for rural fire fighting; - (d) maintenance of intellectual capital of value to the city's infrastructure. - 3.
+That the working party report back in April to the Strategy and Resources Committee.

-3. That the following people be appointed to the Establishment Unit:
+4. That the following people be appointed to the working party: